Kentucky Channel: Programming

 Since the inception of the Kentucky Channel, it has been broadcasting an extensive programming schedule involving dozens of programs and documentaries about Kentucky-related issues, heritage, history, people and culture from KET's vast library of original programming.
-The channel's programming schedule also includes encore presentations of most of the current lineup of popular local programs, including the most recent episodes of the network's most watched programs, including several reruns of Kentucky Life, including the most recent episodes, along with that program's ever-popular telethon specials that aired from 1998 through the early- and mid-2000s during the network's annual telethons.
-The channel also airs any PBS program that has any relevancy to Kentucky as well.
+The channel's programming schedule also includes encore presentations of most of the current lineup of popular local programs, including the most recent episodes of the network's most watched programs, including several reruns of Kentucky Life, including the most recent episodes, along with that program's ever-popular telethon specials that originally aired from 1998 through the early- and mid-2000s during the network's annual telethons.
 Original programming from KET's archives broadcast on the Kentucky Channel includes several in-house productions of documentaries, including those hosted by several Kentucky authors and media personalities.
-The channel also airs select archived episodes of original series such as Bywords, Distinguished Kentuckian, Run That By Me Again, and From The Ground Up, among others.
+The channel also airs archived episodes of original series such as Bywords, Distinguished Kentuckian, Run That By Me Again, From The Ground Up, and Kentucky Time Capsule, among others.

 The channel also features programs and films produced by locally based independent production companies and film makers.
 Some of Kentucky's commercial television stations also produced some programs that would later air on the Kentucky Channel.
 For instance, in late Spring, and around the 4th of July holiday season, the channel airs some Thunder Over Louisville coverage from that city's local stations such as Fox affiliate WDRB, with the KET rebroadcast of the coverage presented commercial-free.
 Lexington CBS affiliate WKYT-TV even produced a documentary about former University of Kentucky basketball coach Adolph Rupp that is seldom rebroadcast on the channel as well.

 Outside of KET's archives and independent production companies, some documentaries and short programs on the channel are also produced by the mass media divisions of some Kentucky colleges and universities.
 Following a similar format of public, educational, and/or Government access television stations, in addition to colleges, universities, and independent production companies, some programming is produced by Kentucky-based government agencies and non-profit organizations within the state, who can submit their programs for broadcast on the channel.